 - The substrate must be clean, even, and load bearing.
-Any leveling of the subfloor must be done prior to installing DITRA-HEAT and DITRA-HEAT-DUO. - For wood substrates, verify that panels are properly fastened.
+Any leveling of the subfloor must be done prior to installing DITRA-HEAT and DITRA-HEAT-DUO. - For peel and stick membranes, in particular when installing DITRA-HEAT-DUO-PS, it is highly recommended to layout and cut the membrane sections with the release film intact.
+This will result in fewer mistakes requiring repositioning of the membrane with the pressure sensitive adhesive exposed. - For wood substrates, verify that panels are properly fastened.
 Tightly butted and/or tented plywood or OSB seams must be addressed prior to installing DITRA-HEAT and DITRA-HEAT-DUO.
-If a plywood/OSB underlayment is to be installed, follow the Wood Underlayment guidelines on page 16. - For vinyl substrates, ensure that the structure beneath is sound and adequate and that the vinyl is well adhered.
+If a plywood/OSB underlayment is to be installed, follow the Wood Underlayment guidelines on page 17. - For vinyl substrates, ensure that the structure beneath is sound and adequate and that the vinyl is well adhered.
 Remove any wax and clean the surface.
 For vinyl over wood structures, nail off floor with ring shank flooring nails every 4" (102 mm) o.c. fasteners must pass through entire thickness of assembly with minimal penetration into joists. - For concrete substrates, remove any waxy or oily films and curing compounds (if present) by mechanical scarification.
 When bonding DITRA-HEAT and DITRA-HEAT-DUO to particularly dry, porous concrete, the slab should be moistened to saturate the concrete and help prevent premature drying or skinning of the bond coat.
 Excess or standing surface water must be removed prior to installation. - For gypsum substrates, residual moisture in gypsum screed must be 2.0% or less before installing DITRA-HEAT and DITRA-HEAT-DUO.
-Follow gypsum manufacturer's directions for additional substrate preparation.
+Follow gypsum manufacturer's directions for additional substrate preparation. - For optimal performance with difficult to bond to substrates, use Schluter®-PRIMER-U or other primer suitable for the application.